blomqma/next-rest-framework/docs/docs/api-reference.md

 ##### [Route operation handler](#route-operation-handler)

 The route operation handler function is a strongly-typed function to implement the business logic for your API.
-The function takes in strongly-typed versions of the same parameters as the Next.js [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) and [API Routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) handlers.
+The function takes in strongly-typed versions of the same parameters as the Next.js [router handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) and [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) handlers.
 Additionally, as a third parameter this function takes the return value of your last middleware function:

 ```typescript
 // ...